 To a project manager entrenched in corporate politics and organizational red tape, the idea of striking out on your own as an independent project management consultant might sound like a dream.
 You choose your own clients, you set your own pay, and you can stop jumping through so many hoops.
 But how do you know if you're ready, or if you have what it takes to be successful?
+Do you know how to start a project management business?
 And how do you go from wanting to be a consultant to actually being one?

 Are you ready to be a Project Management Consultant?

 Here are three signs you're ready to take the plunge:

 1. You're experienced enough to have developed reliable expertise and finely-honed skill sets.
 You've not only mastered project management techniques, but also adept leadership, communication, and interpersonal skills.

 2. You have a well-established, wide-ranging network of clients, colleagues, and peers you can draw on to help you find new work and endorse your skills.

 3. You're stable enough financially to take on a risky professional move.
 (Or you’re retired with a reliable income, but want to keep working here and there.)